nghitran/qaa/README.md

 QAA
 ===

-A Question and Answer Web App
+QAA is a Question and Answer Web App.
+QAA is built on top of Django framework and is initially forked from the OSQA source code [OSQA](http://www.osqa.net/) to make it better and more convenient for everyone to use and develope it.

 Requirements